By Evan Christensen · Owner, The Barn Door Hardware Store

 - Soft close is important for noise control at the end of travel

-- You're comfortable operating each door independently
+- You're comfortable operating each door independently, or want to add Goldberg Brothers telescoping for coordinated movement

 Sizing basics